 We're always in a rush to get rid of a blemish as quickly as possible, and thanks to this 2% salicylic acid treatment, we can send it packing in as little as four hours.

 Byrdie managing editor Lindsey Metrus reaches for this 5% benzoyl peroxide lotion when she needs to get rid of a major breakout in record time.
 It dries clear and doesn't cause that dreaded peeling or flaking.

 A powerful trio of camphor, zinc oxide, and sulfur dries out breakouts and kills acne bacteria so you can get back to business come sunrise.

 Employing hydrocolloid bandages as an acne remedy is popular in Korea, and the practice is swiftly making its way stateside.
-A 2006 study found that they reduce oiliness, redness, and pigment changes as acne resolves, which is just what these acne stickers aim to do.
-They're also infused with salicylic acid and vitamin A to clear out dead skin cells and penetrate the pore with acne-fighting actives.
+They're infused with salicylic acid and vitamin A to clear out dead skin cells and penetrate the pore with acne-fighting actives.

 Averse to lotions and gels?
 Try treating blemishes with this blue-light device.
 Glide it over clean skin for five minutes a day, and the antibacterial blue light will penetrate deep into your pores to kill pimple-causing bad guys.